carrotsearch/elasticsearch-lingo3g/README.md

 available with Lingo3G distribution.

 Elasticsearch will only run plugins that have been built *exactly* against the given version of its API.
-Open build.gradle and note which version of ES the plugin is configured to compile against:
+Open `versions.props` and adjust the version of ES and Lingo3G the plugin will be compiled against:

-    ext {
+    com.carrotsearch.lingo3g:lingo3g = [2.0.*,)
-      versions = [
+    org.elasticsearch:* = 7.7.1
-        'es'   : '7.7.1',

 You can adjust the version to compile against.
 Then build the plugin: